devbret/online-opsec/README.md

 ##### Non-Compliance

-This is the, "_...processing, storage, or handling of personal data is not compliant with [standards.]_"
+This is the, "_...processing, storage, or handling of personal data is not compliant with standards._"

 #### Conclusion

-The LINDDUN threat model is simple and robust.
+The LINDDUN threat modeling technique is simple and robust.
 It's also one of my favorite techniques for analyzing personal Online vulnerabilities; primarily because it produces strong and distinct results.

 ### PASTA